charlesrogers/jtbdtools/README.md

 ## Usage

-Here's a basic example of how to use the `quantjtbd` package:
+Here's a basic example of how to use the `jtbdtools` package:

-library(quantjtbd)
+library(jtbdtools)

 # Load your JTBD data
 ``` r